 The selected list of listed real estate holdings (REITs) that are otherwise regarded as a part of the real estate management, are included in this equity composite because formally they are of the asset class equity.
 They are not a part of the equity management composite, however, but are included as part of the real estate management composite.
 During 1998, the equity part of the Pension Fund was established as part of a transition process.
 In this process, large cash inflows and subsequent large asset purchases took place.
 No return numbers or assets are reported for 1998.
 Irrespective of this, the equity portfolio's fair value is included in the total Pension Fund's assets and the firm assets as at 31 December 1998.

 Norges Bank Investment Management's access to the use of financial derivatives is regulated as part of the provisions on the management of the Government Pension Fund Global laid down by the Ministry of Finance.
 Specifically, financial derivatives that are naturally linked to investments in the equity portfolio may be used.
-In accordance with this investment mandate, the Pension Fund may use foreign exchange contracts, exchange traded futures, equity warrants, rights and swaps and other related derivatives, in order to achieve the lowest possible transaction cost and to efficiently rebalance the portfolio.
+In accordance with the investment mandate, the Pension Fund may use derivative in order to achieve the lowest possible transaction cost, and to efficiently rebalance the portfolio.
 Within the equity asset class, the use of derivatives has been limited and have been used for efficient portfolio management.
-The segmented net fair values and exposure of the financial derivatives for the last two years are shown in a table below.
+Contract for difference are the most widely used financial derivatives.
+At year end the net fair value of the contract for difference contract was -843 million Norwegian Kroner, compared with 34 million Norwegian Kroner last year.
+The average exposure on purchased contract for difference through 2020 was 57 710 million Norwegian Kroner, up from 43 186 million last year.
+The average exposure on sold contract for difference through 2020 was 57 256 million Norwegian Kroner, up from 41 398 million last year.